Tommertom/aiflow/README.md

 [Empty book to start](aiflow_start.ipynb) - Jupyter workbook to start your own project

+[Generating a real book](42book.ipynb) - A project I did to generate a book inspired on The Hitchikers Guide (fun project no real business goals)

 ## Class `AIFlow` Method Descriptions

 Here is a list of methods in the `AIFlow` class with one-line descriptions (in `aiflow.py`):